alan-turing-institute/data-safe-haven/CODE_OF_CONDUCT.md

 We are committed to creating a friendly and respectful place for learning, teaching and contributing.
 All participants in our in-person events and online communications are expected to show respect and courtesy to others at all times.

-To make clear what is expected, everyone participating in activities associated with the Data Safe Haven project project is required to conform to this Code of Conduct.
+To make clear what is expected, everyone participating in activities associated with the Data Safe Haven project is required to conform to this Code of Conduct.
-This Code of Conduct applies to all spaces managed by the Data Safe Haven project project including, but not limited to, in-person focus groups and workshops, and communications online via GitHub and the Slack workspace.
+This Code of Conduct applies to all spaces managed by the Data Safe Haven project including, but not limited to, in-person focus groups and workshops, and communications online via GitHub and the Slack workspace.

 Dr. Martin O'Reilly and Dr. Kirstie Whitaker - are responsible for enforcing the Code of Conduct.
 They can be contacted by [moreilly@turing.ac.uk](mailto:moreilly@turing.ac.uk) [kwhitaker@turing.ac.uk](mailto:kwhitaker@turing.ac.uk) respectively.
 Please note that Kirstie is on Maternity leave for the rest of 2022, therefore your emails will be handled by Martin.